 AI is currently being used in a lot of high-end ecommerce sites.
 Mostly they are used to customise your browsing and buying experience based on your history.
 Tailoring suggestions to you mean you are more likely to commit to a purchase.

 Amazon is also using AI to dynamically change prices of certain products depending on the online sales of the same product, elsewhere online.

 “These tools are getting more affordable which gives access to brands that are smaller to compete with the giants on terms of 1:1 personalized shopping”, explains William.

 Other ways that AI is being used to change the ecommerce industry is with imagery.
 Instead of having to type out what the desired product is, one can simply upload a photo.
-Visenze is pioneering the ‘visual tech’ AI and Craves are an online retailer using it.
+Visenze is pioneering the ‘visual tech’ AI.

 While the technology is still in its infancy, it will soon be affordable for some medium-size ecommerce brands.